 Written by M. Sean High – Staff Attorney

-The following information is an update of recent, local, state, national, and international legal developments relevant to Pennsylvania agriculture:
+The following information is an update of recent, local, state, national, and international legal developments relevant to agriculture:

 On May 20, 2016, the Food and Drug Administration (FDA) issued an unpublished notice in the Federal Register regarding revisions to the regulations governing nutritional and supplemental facts labels (2016-11867).
 According to the pre-publication final rule, the amendment “updates the list of nutrients that are required or permitted to be declared; provides updated Daily Reference Values and Reference Daily Intake values that are based on current dietary recommendations from consensus reports; amends requirements for foods represented or purported to be specifically for children under the age of 4 years and pregnant and lactating women and establishes nutrient reference values specifically for these population subgroups; and revises the format and appearance of the Nutrition Facts label.”
 The final rule is scheduled for publication on May 27, 2016, and becomes effective on July 26, 2016.